LAP Sued GmbH, Schwarzenbruck, Germany

 9. Prices / Payment terms / Objection of uncertainty

-9.2 If we have agreed to perform the installation or assembly and unless otherwise agreed, the customer shall bear, apart from the agreed remuneration, all necessary ancillary costs such as travel expenses, costs for transporting hand tools and personal luggage and daily allowances.
+9.2 If we have agreed to perform the installation or assembly and unless expressly otherwise agreed, the customer shall bear, apart from the agreed remuneration, all necessary ancillary costs such as travel expenses, costs for transporting hand tools and personal luggage and daily allowances of the employees used by us for these tasks as contractually agreed.

 9.3 Services that are not an integral part of the agreed scope of delivery shall be charged, unless otherwise agreed, on the basis of our respectively valid general price lists.